pedrofreitascampos/locintel/README.md

 ## Featured modules

+### datamodel

-### datamodel: unambiguous abstractions for location intelligence entities + converters
+Unambiguous abstractions for location intelligence entities + converters.

-Avoid implementing boilerplate geospatial classes such as `GeoPoint`, `Point` or `Route` (and conversions to/from popular formats like GeoJson) across your organziation's codebase, and furthermore establish and agree on fixed semantics for each entity in the domain, for free-flowing and unambiguous discoure and discussions with peers.
+Avoid implementing boilerplate geospatial classes such as `GeoPoint`, `Point` or `Route` (and conversions to/from popular formats like GeoJson) across your organziation's codebase.

+Furthermore establish and agree on fixed semantics for each entity in the domain, for free-flowing and unambiguous discoure and discussions with peers.

+### algorithms
-### algorithms: efficient procedures for projection-aware processing and transformation of location entities (e.g. routes)

-_No need to stack `pyproj` over `shapely` or to depend on the heavy machinery introduced by `geopandas`
+Efficient procedures for projection-aware processing and transformation of location entities (e.g. routes) - no need to stack `pyproj` over `shapely` or to depend on the heavy machinery introduced by `geopandas`.

 __Example: add noise to Geometry__